hi9105/Azure-ML-AutoML-Deployment/README.md

 ![Automl_Best_Model_Details_Run_Id](screenshot/Automl_Best_Model_Details_Run_Id.JPG)

 ## Hyperparameter Tuning

-*TODO*: What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+Model chosen for this experiment : `RandomForestClassifier`.
+It combines the output of multiple (randomly created) Decision Trees to generate the final output.
+It leverages the power of multiple decision trees.
+It does not rely on the feature importance given by a single decision tree.

 An overview of the types of parameters used for the hyperparameter search :

 - n_estimatorsint : The number of trees in the forest.
 - min_samples_leaf : The minimum number of samples required to be at a leaf node.
 - max_features : The number of features to consider when looking for the best split.
 - oob_score : Whether to use out-of-bag samples to estimate the generalization score.

 Parameters ranges used for the hyperparameter search :

-- '--n_estimators': range(10, 500).
+- `--n_estimators`: range(10, 500).
-- '--min_samples_leaf': range(10, 500).
+- `--min_samples_leaf`: range(10, 500).
-- '--max_features': sqrt, log2.
+- `--max_features`: sqrt, log2.
-- '--oob_score': True, False.
+- `--oob_score`: True, False.

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?

-hyperparameters : {"--n_estimators": 295, "--min_samples_leaf": 31, "--max_features": "sqrt", "--oob_score": "False"}

-accuracy
+Maximum accuracy : 76.7 %

-0.767
+Best parameters of the model :

+- n_estimators : 295.
+- min_samples_leaf : 31.
+- max_features : sqrt.
+- oob_score : False.

+Improvements :

+- may be more parameters could have been used so that it may increase accuracy.
+- may be the parameters range could be increased or decreased or extend so that it may increase accuracy.

 In the following image, we can see the `RunDetails` widget.

 ![HyperDrive_RunDetails](screenshot/HyperDrive_RunDetails.JPG)

-In the following image, we can see the best model trained with it's parameters.
+In the following image, we can see the `Best model` trained with it's parameters.

 ![HyperDrive_Best_Model](screenshot/HyperDrive_Best_Model.JPG)

-In the following image, we can see that the `Hyper Drive` experiment has been completed.
+In the following image, we can see that the `HyperDrive` experiment has been completed.

 ![HyperDrive_Experiment_Completed](screenshot/HyperDrive_Experiment_Completed.JPG)